How do I become a volunteer?

 Are there any costs associated with volunteering for the Valley Humane Society?

-All new volunteers must purchase a Volunteer Starter Kit for $20 that will set you up with a volunteer t-shirt, name badge, discount card for workshops, discount card for Pet Food Express, and volunteer manuals.
+All new volunteers must purchase a Volunteer Starter Kit for $20 that will set you up with a volunteer t-shirt, name badge, and volunteer manuals.
 This fee allows us to provide your materials without taking any money away from the support of the animals in our care.

 How do I get my dog involved in Canine Comfort?